 Optimize Tables: WordPress database table is where all the data in a database is stored.
 Unoptimized database tables can slow down your site.
 Enable optimize table option for best performance.

-Automatic Cleanup: How often you want to clean your database with Wp Rocket.
-I set ‘Daily’ options but you can change it to daily, weekly, or monthly.
+Automatic Cleanup: How often do you want to clean your database with WP Rocket?
+I set the ‘Daily’ options, but you can change it to daily, weekly, or monthly.

 Step 9: WP Rocket CDN Settings

-With Wp Rocket you can enable CDN on your WordPress website with a single click.
-If you already have a CDN service, then first enable content delivery network.
+With WP Rocket, you can enable CDN on your WordPress website with a single click.
+If you already have a CDN service, first allow a content delivery network.

-Then copy the CDN CNAME given to you by your CDN provider and enter it in CDN CNAME field and click on Save Changes to apply CDN on your all server’s static resources.
+Then copy the CDN CNAME given to you by your CDN provider, enter it in the CDN CNAME field, and click on Save Changes to apply CDN on all your server’s static resources.

-Exclude Files From CDN: If you want to some server’s static resources files load locally instead of the CDN server.
-Then just the file’s URL and it stripped automatically.
+Exclude Files From CDN: If you want some server’s static resources files to load locally instead of the CDN server.
+Then just the file’s URL, and it is stripped automatically.
 Usually, these files come from some WordPress plugins to disregard cross-domain load.
-Most of the time, you don’t need to exclude files from CDN.
+You don’t need to exclude files from CDN most of the time.

 WordPress Heartbeat allows you to communicate with your server when you’re logged into the WordPress admin panel.
-Heartbeat functionality showing other authors that a post is being edited by another user.
-Using WordPress Heartbeat API some plugins show you notifications in real-time.
+Heartbeat functionality shows other authors that another user is editing a post.
+Using WordPress Heartbeat API, some plugins show you notifications in real time.

 WordPress Heartbeat functionality uses the wp-admin/admin-ajax.php file to make AJAX calls.
 When you check your website loading time, If you notice a significant amount of POST requests by the admin-ajax.php file, this means that you need to limit the work of Heartbeat or stop it completely.

-With WP Rocket you can control the WordPress Heartbeat to reduce high CPU usages.
-By first enabling the Control Heartbeat checkbox, you can choose to either Reduce activity, Disable, or Do not limit the WordPress Heartbeat.
+With WP Rocket, you can control the WordPress Heartbeat to reduce high CPU usage.
+By first enabling the Control Heartbeat checkbox, you can either Reduce activity, Disable it, or Do not limit the WordPress Heartbeat.

 Note: Disabling WordPress Heartbeat completely could disable some plugins and themes functionality that rely on it.
 That’s why I Reduce activity on the backend.